Code-Institute-Submissions/My-First-Milestone-Project-4/Readme.md

 ### Header
 * When arrival to the website the user is greeted with an image slider where showing the main page and different sample images for start.

-* Simple click to About us button to direct the users to the next section.
+* Simply click on About us button to direct the users to the next section.

 - ![Screenshot (9)](https://user-images.githubusercontent.com/66019489/87678693-268a8480-c773-11ea-8919-966f540b7541.png)